 Why are there multiple charge-offs listed for one account?

-It’s possible to have several charged-off accounts listed on your report for the same account.
-The reason is that debt collection agencies often sell bad debt to a debt buyer, leaving a trail of negative accounts on your credit report in their wake.
+It’s possible to have several charged-off accounts listed on your credit report for the same account.
+The reason is that debt collection agencies often sell bad debt to a debt buyer.
+This leaves a trail of negative accounts on your credit report in their wake.

-Cleaning up these multiple negative listings can be a real hassle and your credit scores will drop for each new charge-off account listed on your report.
-If you have an account that’s been charged off, it’s wise to look at your credit report to see how it’s listed and do what you can to get multiple entries removed.
+Cleaning up these multiple negative listings can be a real hassle.
+In addition, your credit score will drop for each new charge-off account listed on your report.
+If you have an account that’s been charged off, it’s wise to look at your credit report to see how it’s listed.
+Then, do what you can to get multiple entries removed.

 Can paying old charged-off debt be damaging?